 Recently a client seeking a consultation on divorce and child custody asked me if a father has a real shot at getting custody over the mother.
-My response was, “of course fathers have a shot at getting custody of their child.”
-This person did not seem so convinced and said, “Well what about mothers being considered the better choice, isn’t that how Maryland does custody?”
+My response was, “Of course!”
+This person did not seem convinced and asked, “Well, what about mothers being considered the better provider, isn’t that how Maryland determines custody?”

 Child custody in Maryland is very complex, and the details are always different for each case when child custody is at issue.
 But the mother’s preference is not something the Maryland Courts consider to be a factor in determining child custody, at least not anymore.
 The mother’s preference originally to a child of “tender years.”
 It was thought a young child is better suited to remain in the custody of the mother.
 This preference for giving child custody to mom was supposedly applied only when all else was considered equal between the parties.
 The Court believed that the relationship between mother and child was so important that there became a preference to allowing the mother to keep custody of the young child(ren).
 The Court often called it a “primordial tie” or a “visceral bond.”
 This then gave a preference to the mother in child custody disputes.